 Take the time to take a lactation class or visit a lactation consultant prior to birth.
 You’ll be taught how to attach your baby properly to the breast, and the signs to look for to know your baby is feeding well.
 And make the time to visit a consultant soon after birth if you feel things aren’t quite right – don’t wait until you’re in pain.

-There’s no need to toughen up your nipples!
+Also, there’s no need to toughen up your nipples!

 Look after your breasts

 Once your baby is born, you need to make sure you look after yourself, and your ‘milk makers’!
-Hygiene is really important, so change your breast-pads regularly, and avoid the plastic backed kind.
+Hygiene is really important, so change your breast pads regularly, and avoid the plastic-backed kind.
 Steer away from using products that may dry your skin out, like soap or rough towels.
 It’s good for your nipples to get a bit of air whenever you can manage it.

 How to manage nipple damage

 If you find that despite your best efforts, your nipples are damaged, there are some things you can do to help yourself.